observeinc/terraform-observe-google-cloud-monitoring/sources/monitoring/README.md

-Before setting up this [poller](https://docs.observeinc.com/en/latest/content/common-topics/ObserveGlossary.html) you must follow the set up instructions to collect your GCP project data using Terraform or manual setup.
+Before setting up this [poller](https://docs.observeinc.com/en/latest/content/common-topics/ObserveGlossary.html) you typically should follow the [GCP App installation prerequisites](https://docs.observeinc.com/en/latest/content/integrations/gcp/gcp.html#installation) to collect your GCP project data.

-See the [GCP App installation](https://docs.observeinc.com/en/latest/content/integrations/gcp/gcp.html#installation) instructions under Observe integrations in the Observe Documentation.

-The GCP Monitoring poller periodically fetches metrics, projects and asset inventory records for a GCP project.
+The GCP Monitoring poller periodically fetches metrics for a GCP project.

-The Observe GCP app uses this data to construct the state of your GCP inventory over time.

 You will need a service account private key in Json format to set up this poller.